esdmr/fish-completion/PORT.md

 By collecting every line on the output channel starting with `current` or `complete`, the extension can provide the completion entries to the editor.

+## Updating completions

+Since the extension uses fish completions, it may provide a command to run `fish_update_completions` for convenience.

+The extension may parse the output of `fish_update_completions` and show the progress to the user.
+If not, the extension should either show the live output, or notify when the command finishes.